willtack/neuroprint-validation/stage1.md

 **Instructions**

-You will look at subjects’ T1 images on Flywheel and record your diagnostic choices in the [corresponding survey](https://forms.gle/zgjRw9Q9NjX14agn7).
+You will look at subjects’ T1 images using the links below and record your diagnostic choices in the [corresponding survey](https://forms.gle/zgjRw9Q9NjX14agn7).

 **Subjects**
 - [Subject 1](/stages/stage1/subject1.html)